 - Physical: panic attacks, hot and cold flushes, racing heart, tightening of the chest, quick breathing, restlessness, or feeling tense, wound up and edgy. - Psychological: excessive fear, worry, catastrophising, or obsessive thinking. - Behavioural: avoidance of situations that make you feel anxious which can impact on study, work or social life.

 There are effective treatments available for anxiety.
-For more information on anxiety and treatments visit www.beyondblue.org.au/anxiety is more than just a low mood - it's a serious condition that has an impact on both physical and emotional wellbeing.
+For more information on anxiety and treatments visit www.beyondblue.org.au/anxiety

 What is depression?